-In addition to the consultation plan for the construction works, serious consideration must be given towards how to effectively plan meaningful consultations for the Master Plan and aviation sector strategy development as they relate to SON.
-Where the Master Plan process has the potential to impact on communities outside the airport, these communities, with representatives of both men and women groups, will be engaged in a meaningful way in the Master Plan process.
+In addition to the consultation plan for the construction works, serious consideration must be given towards how to effectively plan meaningful consultations for the Master Plan and aviation sector strategy development.
+Where the master plan process has the potential to impact on communities outside the airports, these communities, with representatives of both men and women groups, will be engaged in a meaningful way in the master plan process.

 A community consultation plan for these strategic documents will be developed by VPMU and the Consultants to be implemented as part of the development process and to align with the key milestones of the process.
-This consultation plan will be finalised before the first key milestone of the Master Plan process to ensure community engagement in the process from the outset.
-Once the consultation plan is defined, this PESMP will be updated to reflect those changes
+This consultation plan will be finalised before the first key milestone of the master plan process to ensure community engagement in the process from the outset.
+Once the consultation plan is defined, this PESMP will be updated to reflect those changes.

-5.3.
-Disclosure
+5.4 Disclosure

 Disclosure does not equate to consultation (and vice versa) as disclosure is about transparency and accountability through release of information about the project.
 A copy of this PESMP is available on the project web site (www.vaip.vu) and the WB Infoshop.
-It will also be available from other GoV websites and hard copies available at GoV offices (most applicable and accessible), VPMU office in Port Vila, AVL office at SON, and community centres on Santo.
+It will also be available from other GoV websites and hard copies available at GoV offices (most applicable and accessible), VPMU office in Port Vila, AVL office at VLI, and community centres on Efate.
 Final PESMP, and any updates, as well as the CESMP, will be further disclosed at the same locations.

-5.4.
-Sensitive Receptors
+5.5 Sensitive Receptors

+Bladiniere Estate, Switi, End of Airport, Blacksands and Mele are located close to VLI (refer to Figure 8).
 Homes, schools (including pre-schools), churches, and hospitals are categorised as sensitive receptors where people can be more susceptible to the adverse effects of exposure, like to traffic (safety) or noise.
 Sensitive receptors do not usually include places of business or public open space.
-Specific consultation should be undertaken with surrounding communities before and during construction activities to ensure impacts are minimised and community safety in ensured.
-This is also important for the transport of materials and equipment to and from SON.
-Mitigation measures may include construction works or transport during specific hours which do not impact school hours or specific traffic (includes pedestrian) safety management like flag controls and route diversions.
+The core group of community representatives will be consulted before and during construction activities to ensure communication channels are kept active, impacts are minimised and community safety is heightened.
+This is particularly important for the transport of materials and equipment to and from VLI.
+Mitigation measures may include, for example, construction works or transport during specific hours which do not impact school hours or specific traffic (includes pedestrian) safety management like flag controls and route diversions.

-5.5.
-Resettlement Policy Framework
+5.6 Resettlement Policy Framework

-Prior to any quarries, or off-airport construction or worker camp sites being selected for the VAIP project, public consultation will be completed with any affected parties relating to each site, and in the case of quarries, these consultations are required whether it is an operating, re-opening or new quarry site.
-Should it be identified that additional land, for example short term use of land is required for the VAIP project, the Abbreviated Resettlement Action Plan (ARAP) developed for VAIP project works will be applicable to the SON project works.
+Prior to any quarries, trenching routes or off-airport construction or workers camp sites being selected for the VAIP project, public consultation will be completed with any affected parties relating to each site, and in the case of quarries, these consultations are required whether it is an operating, re-opening or new quarry site.